Casa Chã - Alinhado-2.jpg

 ROOF

-Pitched roof, covered with ceramic tile produced through an environmentally responsible process (for example, recovered and certified tiles).
+Pitched roof, clad with ceramic tile produced through an environmentally responsible process (for example, recovered and certified tiles).

 Underneath it, there are two layers of expanded cork agglomerates and CLT (Cross Laminated Timber), which complete the roof system.
 They represent an excellent thermal barrier between the exterior and interior, helping to preserve the interior temperature constant throughout the year.